The Undergraduate Program in Bioengineering at the University of Maryland

 - Sample Program

-For examples of student research, visit our news coverage of our seniors' Capstone presentations:
+For examples of our seniors' Capstone research, visit:

 Includes links to video of selected presentations.

-All students in our major have the opportunity to participate in research in state-of-the-art bioengineering labs on campus, either within the department or through special programs and services.
-These include the ASPIRE Program, in which students collaborate with faculty and staff on real-world engineering projects and the Maryland Center for Undergraduate Research, which assists students in finding on- and off-campus research opportunities.
+All students in our major have the opportunity to participate in research in state-of-the-art bioengineering labs on campus, either within the department or through special programs.
+These include the Bioengineering Honors program, an intensive two year, thesis-based departmental research program; the HHMI Undergraduate Research Fellowship, a prestigious award that supports high quality basic science research; the ASPIRE Program, in which students collaborate with faculty and staff on technology-driven design and development projects; and the Maryland Center for Undergraduate Research, which assists students in finding research opportunities.

 For an examples of undergraduate bioengineering research on campus, see: